-As part of our theme Think Global, Act Local, Get Equal we’ve highlighted the ways that large multi-national companies (like Mondelez, who own Cadbury) hide their money in tax havens to avoid paying their fair share.
+As part of our theme Think Global, Act Local, Get Equal we’ve highlighted the ways that large banks and multi-national companies help to maintain a system that concentrates money in the hands of the rich, including by using tax-havens.

 But what’s the alternative?
 To support local, independent businesses!

 There are many local businesses in Birmingham, including shops, cafes, restaurants and leisure activities.
 They’re sometimes hidden away, but worth seeking out.
 Buying local helps support the community and keep a unique local character to our high streets.